ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 The Unified Forecast System (:term:`UFS`) is a community-based, coupled, comprehensive Earth modeling system.
 NOAA's operational model suite for numerical weather prediction (:term:`NWP`) is quickly transitioning to the UFS from a number of different modeling systems.
 The UFS enables research, development, and contribution opportunities within the broader :term:`Weather Enterprise` (including government, industry, and academia).
 For more information about the UFS, visit the `UFS Portal <https://ufscommunity.org/>`__.

 The UFS includes `multiple applications <https://ufscommunity.org/science/aboutapps/>`__ that support different forecast durations and spatial domains.
 This documentation describes the UFS Short-Range Weather (SRW) Application, which targets predictions of atmospheric behavior on a limited spatial domain and on time scales from minutes to several days.
 The SRW Application v2.1.0 release includes a prognostic atmospheric model, pre- and post-processing, and a community workflow for running the system end-to-end.
 These components are documented within this User's Guide and supported through the `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ forum.
 New and improved capabilities for the v2.0.0 release included the addition of a verification package (METplus) for both deterministic and ensemble simulations and support for four stochastically perturbed physics schemes.
-This v2.1.0 release includes:
+The v2.1.0 release updates include:

    * Bug fixes since the v2.0.0 release
    * Conversion to a Python workflow (from the former shell workflow)